oicr-gsi/djerba/FAQ.md

 ### Can I fork and modify the Djerba software?

-Yes -- Djerba is licensed under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and may be shared and changed accordingly.
+Yes --- Djerba is licensed under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and may be copied, distributed and modified accordingly.

-### Who is the copyright holder for Djerba?

-Djerba is copyright &copy; Genome Systems Informatics, Ontario Institute for Cancer Research; all rights reserved.

 ### Can I write my own Djerba plugins?